TopeAdebayo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that adds execute permission to the owner of a file
+Script to add execute permission and read permission to a file